 b) This also applies to any fish for which its general condition of freshness is disputable at the time of weighing.
 The sub committees’ decision is final in all cases.

 c) Such a decision shall in no way bar or impinge on the right of any competitor to submit such a fish for subsequent consideration by the B.R.C.R.F.C. through their home club or independently.
 Even if the B.R.C.R.F.C. should subsequently determine that a fish is of a different specie to that decided by the T.S.A.F. sub-committee, the decision of the T.S.A.F. sub-committee shall stand for the purpose of determining any prize category in the T.S.A.F.

 7. Trophies and Prizes

-a) No one fish is eligible to take more than one trophy and/or prize, with the exception of the Manor Building Trophy, the Sportsman Trophy, the Sorcerer Trophy and Sakuma Trophy.
+a) No one fish is eligible to take more than one trophy and/or prize, with the exception of the Manor Building Trophy, the Sportsman Trophy and the Sorcerer Trophy.

 b) In the case of the premier cash prizes, in the event of a tie, the cash award is equally shared.